simplesconsultoria/sc.behavior.journalist/README.rst

 Don't Panic
 -----------

-- On Plone's Control Panel, install the package and go to Dexterity Content Types.
+- On Plone's Control Panel, install the package and go to 'Dexterity Content Types'.

-- Select the Person content type and then the Behaviors tab.
+- Select the 'Person' content type and then the 'Behaviors' tab.

--Select the Journalist behavior and press the Save button.
+- Select the 'Journalist' behavior and press the Save button.

-Now you'll see a couple of new fields on the Person objects.
+Now you'll see the following new fields on Person objects:

+- Email: Email address of the journalist.
+- Résumé: A short biografy of the journalist.
+- Signature: Stylized version of journalist's name to be used in bylines.

 Mostly Harmless
 ---------------